-Discover Tuscan craft beersSiena’s city centre Tuscany is the third craft-beer producer in Italy.
-Beer was brought to Italy by the Etruscans 2000 years ago.
-Today’s beer is the result of high-quality local grains and the creativity of new entrepreneurs.
-Currently there are 83 craft beer producers and more than 100 made-in-Tuscany labels, combining local and emblematic Tuscan ingredients like Marradi chestnuts, Maremma saffron, Garfagnana spelt and honey from the Apennines.
-Walking on the Via Francigena, in the city centre of Siena you will find, for example, the Birrificio La Diana.
+Siena’s city center: Tuscany is one of the first five craft beer producer in Italy.
+The Etruscans introduced beer to the Italian peninsula over 2000 years ago, but today’s beer is the result of high-quality local grain and the creativity of new entrepreneurs.
+Currently, you’ll find more than 100 craft beer producers and more than 200 Tuscan labels who combine typical Tuscan ingredients like Marradi chestnuts, Maremma saffron, Garfagnana spelt wheat and honey from the Apennines.
+Along the Via Francigena, for example, you can taste the region’s delicious beer in places like Birrificio La Diana (located in Siena).

-Buy organic pastaVal D’Orcia More than 200,000 hectares in Tuscany are cultivated with grains, and durum wheat is the most widespread crop, especially in the Val D'Orcia.
-Here, some of the companies focused on this type of production have opted for organic farming as well as for the recovery of ancient grains.
-They produce different kinds of flours and high quality pastas.
-The Mulino della Val D’Orcia, for example, is along the via Francigena bike path.
+Val D’Orcia: Over 200,000 hectares in Tuscany are devoted to grain cultivation, and durum wheat is the most widespread crop (especially in the Val D'Orcia).
+Here, several durum companies have opted for organic farming and recovering ancient grain types.
+They produce different kinds of flour and high quality pastas: Mulino della Val D’Orcia, for example, is found on the Via Francigena bike path.

-Taste DOP HoneyMassa Carrara In the Lunigiana, woodlands of acacia and chestnut trees cover the hillsides, providing abundant nectar for bees.
-The air is clear and unpolluted due to limited industrial development.
-Lunigiana honey was the first in Italy to obtain DOP (Denominazione di Origine Protetta – Protected Designation of Origin) status from the European Union, and currently it is the only DOP honey in Tuscany.
-Two km from the via Francigena bike path, you can visit Il Pungiglione, a social cooperative focused on honey, candle and carpentry.
-More tips:
+Massa Carrara: In the Lunigiana, acacia and chestnut forests cover rolling hills, providing abundant nectar for bees, and limited industrial development makes the air clear and unpolluted.
+Lunigiana honey was the first in Italy to obtain DOP (Protected Designation of Origin) status from the European Union, and it's currently Tuscany's only DOP honey.
+Two km from the via Francigena bike path you'll find Il Pungiglione, a social cooperative focused on honey, candles and carpentry.

-The famous Via Francigena passes through the hills dedicated to the production of San Miniato reds, whites and Vin Santo.
-Among the local produce is a very special wine made with Tempranillo: a Spanish black grape variety grown to make full-bodied Spanish red wines.
-Read this article on 5 foodie things to do in San Miniato.
+The famous Via Francigena passes through hills dedicated to the production of San Miniato reds, whites and Vin Santo.
+Among the local production, you'll find a special wine made with Tempranillo, a Spanish black grape variety grown to make full-bodied Spanish red wines.